Asking family for a loan is not without risks but can save you in a financial pinch

 We all make mistakes.
 We all have financial emergencies that we could have avoided.
 There’s nothing worse than someone that always blames their money problems on something or someone else.

 It’s one thing to make mistakes.
 It’s another thing to deny it and never learn from them.
-If you never take responsibility for your financial decisions, no loan will ever be enough.
+No loan will ever be enough if you never take responsibility for your financial decisions.

 4) Make a Plan for Paying the Money Back

-Making a plan to pay the money back comes in two parts; understanding how you’ll pay the money back and putting it all in writing.
+Making a plan to pay the money back comes in two parts; understanding how you’ll pay it back and putting it all in writing.

-You should already have an idea of how you’ll pay the money back from the questions you ask yourself.
+You should already know how you’ll pay the money back from the questions you ask yourself.
 That’s why they’re so critical.